eklavyasagar/python_fibonacci_rest_app/README.md

      * http://[ip or hostname]:[port]/v1/fibonacci/get/[num]

 Tests
-* There are two tests one is a functional test and other is a unittest that i have writter for this project.
+* There are two tests one is a functional test and other is a unittest that i have written for this project.
 I have tested the status code and json payload in functional testing.
 And fibonacci logic in unit testing.